badele/github-summary/README.rst

 About
 =====

-``github-summary`` Python tool for generate github summary in multiple formats.
+``github-summary`` is a python tool for generate github summary in multiple formats.
 It can generate a github summary in multiple formats (RST, TXT, HTML, etc ...)

 Installing
 ==========